deboraheinig/HelloKittyCalculator/README.md

 # HelloKittyCalculator
-Calculator with a pink Hello Kitty theme.
+Calculator with the four basic operations with a pink Hello Kitty theme.

 # Requirements